Inaugural group exhibition for a tour-de force of London’s life drawing scene.

 This exhibition strengthens the creativity and connections celebrated by Bare.
 It also speaks to our mission for developing human and capital through the arts, nurturing learning and growth through creation.
 One way we do this is by providing platforms for creative communication, of which our exhibitions programme is a hallmark.

-Sales proceeds from all sales will go towards supporting contributing artists’ growth and funding public programmes in advancing and diversifying engagement in visual storytelling.
+Proceeds from all sales go towards supporting contributing artists’ growth and funding public programmes in advancing and diversifying engagement in visual storytelling.
 Critically, a percentage of every sale will also be donated to Bare Life Drawing itself, helping to ensure its longevity and social impact.

 Free to attend.
 Opening times: West Norwood Picturehouse | West Norwood Cinema | Showtimes